Falcons pick Titans offensive coordinator Smith as new coach

 Under Smith’s leadership, the Titans finished behind only Kansas City in total offense with 396.4 yards.
 They had the NFL’s second-best rushing offense as Derrick Henry became only the eighth back to rush for at least 2,000 yards.

+Atlanta’s choice of Smith was applauded by Titans wide receiver A.J.
+Brown, who said on his Twitter account “Held me accountable from day 1.
+Always trying to improve.
+Atlanta got a good one.”

 The Titans’ offensive success, especially on the ground, may have been especially appealing to the Falcons, who finished ahead of only five teams in rushing this season.
+The Falcons averaged only 95.8 yards rushing per game.

+Smith, who has no experience as a head coach, will face important decisions about the offense.
+Quarterback Matt Ryan is 35 and wide receiver Julio Jones, coming off a season hampered by injuries, is 31.

+Falcons owner Arthur Blank has said the team’s new coach and general manager will be free to make decisions on a possible rebuild that could impact all players, including Ryan and Jones.

 The Titans went 11-5 to win the AFC South, but were eliminated from the playoffs Sunday with a 20-13 loss to Baltimore.
 It was Tennessee’s fewest points of the season.